top of page

 Camping in the mountains in North Malawi

-Female Backpacking Packing List: Clothing FOR HER
+Female Backpacking Packing List: Clothing for her

 • SWEATRAGS - I use little handkerchiefs as sweat rags and I use them every damn day, I am a sweaty person and these get WELL USED.